SIMPLY NATIVE ORIGINAL

 Material: Ceramic

-Contains: 1 Uguisu sake container (Green / Yellow) & 2 Uguisu sake cups
+Contains: 1 Uguisu Sake Container (Green / Yellow) & 2 Uguisu Sake Cups

-Dishwasher safe & Microwave NOT safe
+Dishwasher safe

 Share